 During that year, over 200 believers were baptized in this area, and other similar groups of Christians formed in local communities such as Foxmead, Warminister, and Severn Bridge.
 Later, the group in Orillia gathered at the Shaftebury Hall on

 Mr. Robert Teifer also had gospel meetings in another upstairs hall at 9 Andrew Street North, known as Dominion Hall.

 In September 1907, a gospel hall had been built at 56 West Street North and was opened, this served as the gathering place for 71 years.

 Shortly after these years, a division took place between the members of the group, and part of the company returned to Dominion Hall at

-During the Great Depression of the 1930s, a small piece of property was acquired a half block south at
+During the Great Depression, the congregation purchased a small piece of property and errected a new building at

-The building was called "Dominion Gospel Hall” simply in memory of the previous place of gathering.
+The building was simply known as “Dominion Gospel Hall” simply in memory of the previous place of gathering.

-These Christians moved there in 1938, and the group still gather there to this day.
+These Christians moved there in 1938, the congregation continues to meet there today.

 We are compelled to thank God and recognize that